 The Bad: Combat is simple and boring, cheap deaths, bad jumping mechanics, bland story and characters, stupid AI, average visuals

 X Blades was a pretty bad game when it came out with combat that wasn’t fun, a lame story, bad graphics, and just all around bad.
-The sequel is much better, but still isn’t great.
-Ayumi is back trying to find some sort of Dragon Sphere in Dragon Land, but has to get through the Sky Guards who are trying to stop her from awakening The Keeper who is guarding this sphere.
+The sequel is much better but still isn’t great.
+Ayumi is back trying to find some sort of Dragon Sphere in Dragon Land but has to get through the Sky Guards who are trying to stop her from awakening The Keeper who is guarding this sphere.
 The plot is very “meh” and doesn’t have any redeeming value.
-The combat is decent with some fun shooting mechanics, but everything here is broken in some degree.
+The combat is decent with some fun shooting mechanics, but everything here is broken to some degree.